What is Positive Self-Talk and How to Practice It?

 Negative: I’ve never done this new thing before, I’m sure I’ll be bad at it.

-Positive: This is a great opportunity for me to learn how to do something new; maybe I’ll even be good at it!
+Positive: This is a great opportunity to learn how to do something new; maybe I’ll even be good at it!

-Negative: There’s no way that this will work out.
+Negative: There’s no way I will do well on this test.

 Positive: I tried, and while I might not have succeeded, my actions were brave.